markusnygard/8-channel-NDI-encoder/README.md

 Open desktopvideo (Decklink GUI) and setup card for 8 input.

 ### Install FFmpeg:
-the FFmpeg with NDI-installation is for Luke Plassman (https://github.com/lplassman/FFMPEG-NDI)
+the FFmpeg with NDI-installation is from Luke Plassman (https://github.com/lplassman/FFMPEG-NDI)

 ```
 sudo apt-get install git